Learning Transformer Programs: Additional results

 \subsection{Additional RASP results}

 In this section, we provide additional code examples and ablations on the RASP tasks.

-\paragraph{Longer sequences.} In Table~\ref{tab:rasp_length}, we show the accuracy of Transformer Programs trained on RASP tasks with a longer maximum sequence length and a larger input vocabulary.
+\paragraph{Larger-scale versions of the tasks.} In Figure~\ref{fig:program_vs_standard}, we show the accuracy of Transformer Programs trained on RASP tasks with a longer maximum sequence length and a larger input vocabulary.
 Because we use one-hot encodings for the token and position embeddings, these values determine the cardinality, $k$, of the categorical variables used in the program.
-In Table~\ref{tab:rasp_length}, we increase the vocabulary size and maximum sequence length from eight to sixteen.
+We compare Transformer Programs with standard Transformers, for each model performing a grid search over the number of layers and attention heads and report the test accuracy of the model that performs best on the validation set.
+In Figure~\ref{fig:program_vs_standard}, we increase the vocabulary size and maximum sequence length from eight to sixteen.
 All other experiment details are the same as in Appendix~\ref{app:rasp_details}.
 Performance degrades on longer sequences, underscoring some of the optimization challenges in learning Transformer Programs for larger scales.

 \paragraph{No numerical variables.} In our main experiments, we train Transformer Programs with an equal number of categorical attention heads and numerical attention heads, and categorical MLPs and numerical MLPs.
 In Table~\ref{tab:rasp_no_counting}, we compare results on RASP tasks with only categorical variables.
 The experiment setting is otherwise the same as in Appendix~\ref{app:rasp_details}, but all attention heads and MLPs are constrained to read only categorical variables.
 Not surprisingly, performance degrades on three tasks that are primarily based on counting: Histograms, Double Histograms, and Most Frequent.
 However, the Transformer Programs still achieve good performance on the other four tasks.
 These include the balanced parenthesis languages (Dyck-1 and Dyck-2), which are most naturally solved by keeping a count of unmatched parentheses at each position.